tylertitsworth/5th-age-srd/Classes/Druid.md

 ### Circle of the Land Spellcasting

 You don’t prepare spells after a full heal-up as a land druid.
-Instead, you can use your spell slots to cast any daily spell of the terrain you are currently in.
+Instead, you can use your spell slots to cast any full recovery spell of the terrain you are currently in.
 The number of spell slots is determined by the unified spell progression table at the start of this chapter.
 You always cast terrain spells at the highest level you have access to.

 This circle also gives access to at-will and once-per battle spells.